Learning from the mistakes of others can help you avoid some pain. That’s why I love reading non-fiction.

 I used to love high dividend-yielding stocks.
 I got excited when the dividend cash payments hit my account.
 But I did not realize that stellar dividend yields often indicate poor future prospects for the company.

-For a few of my stocks, the low P/E ratios and high yields were justified by a poorly performing business.
-After all, the depressed share price reflects low or risky expected future cash flows from the business – a form of market efficiency.
-This is why high-yielding stocks can be like a trap.
-This is called the value trap.
+For a few of my stocks, the depressed share price reflects low or risky expected future cash flows from the business. a form of market efficiency.
+This is why high-yielding stocks are often yield traps.